zhaime/zoehaime/content/publication/SysRevAPonSocCog_Haime/index.md

 ---
-title: "A systematic review of the effects of psychiatric medications on social cognition [Open Access]"
+title: "A systematic review of the effects of psychiatric medications on social cognition"
 authors:
 - admin
 - Andrew J Watson